 Pivot also allows you to save your search queries.
 Saving a search saves time, as you can use Pivot to review newly added or updated opportunities, or use the funding email alert to receive email with the changes.
 You can also run the saved search whenever you like or use it as a starting point to create a similar search.
 You can manage your saved searches on your Pivot homepage.

 If you choose to receive an email alert for a saved search query, Pivot will automatically provide a weekly funding alert that identifies any newly added or updated opportunities that match your saved search query.
 If you choose to receive an email alert for an individual funding opportunity, Pivot will send email if that opportunity is revised.
 If you choose to receive email alerts for have more than one saved search and/or opportunity, you will receive only one email each week, compiling all new results for each search and individual opportunity.
-For more guidance, see Funding Alerts, Funding FAQs, and other Pivot support (under Your Pivot Homepage).
+For more guidance, see Funding Alerts, Pivot Funding, and other Pivot Help.

 Pivot allows you to share individual funding opportunities as well as saved search queries with colleagues.
 (Note that saved search results will only be accessible to collaborators with a Pivot account).
 You can see opportunities you have shared and that have been shared with you on your Pivot homepage.
-For more guidance, see Managing Individual Funding Opportunities, Shared Opps, Saved Searches, and other Pivot support (under Your Pivot Homepage).
+For more guidance, see Managing Individual Funding Opportunities, Viewing and Managing Funding Opportunities, Pivot Funding, and other Pivot Help.

 Pivot Profiles provides pre-populated profiles of over 3 million faculty and other scholars worldwide, with verified affiliation and publication information.
 Pivot will match profiles with suggested funding opportunities and with potential collaborators at UC Berkeley and at other institutions.